Rian8337/tournament-set-maker/README.md

 # osu!droid Tournament Set Maker
-A NodeJS script to create mapsets for osu!droid tournaments.
+A NodeJS script that can create mapsets for osu!droid tournaments.

 ### Requirements
 - NodeJS (any version would do, however above v10 is recommended)